darcien/blog/content/uses.md

 - [Samson Meteor Microphone](https://samsontech.com/products/microphones/usb-microphones/meteormic/)
   that rarely gets used these days because I sound the same as using a MacBook mic on calls.
-- Pioneer XDP-30R, a DAP bought on early 2019.
 - Tanchjim One (3.5mm jack one, with mic), a cheap but decent IEM bought on Jan 2025.

 ### Others